+The DMC-40x0's optoisolated inputs are rated to operate with a supply voltage of 5-24 VDC.
 The optoisolated inputs are powered in banks.
-For example, INC, located on the 44-pin I/O D-sub connector, provides power to DI[8:1] (digital inputs), the abort input (ABRT), reset (RST), and electric lock-out (ELO).
-Table 3.1 shows all the input banks power commons and their corresponding inputs.
+For example, INCOM (Bank 0), located on the 44-pin I/O (A-D) D-sub connector, provides power to DI[8:1] (digital inputs), the abort input (ABRT), reset (RST), and electric lock-out (ELO).
+Table 3.17 shows all the input banks power commons and their corresponding inputs for 1-4 axis controllers and Table 3.18 shows the input banks for 5-8 axis controllers.